DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 - county - optional
 - postcode

-We include a third address line because analysis of provider and school data shows that a small percentage of providers and schools have a third line in their address.
+We include a third address line because provider and school data analysis show that a small percentage of providers and schools have a third line in their addresses.

 #### Validation rules